dmwahl/RemoteTempHumidityMonitor/README.md

      {{{PARTICLE_EVENT_VALUE}}}
      ```

-### Method 2: Custom Bridge (Firewalled InfluxDB)
+### Method 2: Custom Bridge (Firewalled InfluxDB) ⭐ RECOMMENDED

-**Best for:** InfluxDB servers behind firewall with no external access
+**Best for:** InfluxDB servers behind firewall with no external/inbound access allowed

+**Network Requirements:**
+- ❌ No inbound connections required
+- ✅ Bridge makes outbound connections to Particle Cloud (subscribes to events)
+- ✅ Bridge writes to InfluxDB on local network

+**Perfect for:**
+- Home networks without port forwarding
+- Corporate networks with strict firewall policies
+- Synology NAS with no external access
+- Dynamic IP addresses
+- Networks where exposing services is not allowed

-Since the Particle device publishes events to Particle Cloud, but your InfluxDB is not accessible from the internet, you need a bridge service running on your local network that can:
+Since the Particle device publishes events to Particle Cloud, but your InfluxDB is not accessible from the internet, you need a bridge service running on your local network that:
-1. Subscribe to Particle Cloud events (outbound connection)
+1. Makes **outbound** connection to Particle Cloud (subscribes to event stream)
-2. Write to local InfluxDB (internal connection)
+2. Writes to local InfluxDB (internal connection)

 #### Option A: Node.js Bridge Service